Homeowner Kills Burglary Suspect Who Attacked Him and His Wife

 Burglary Suspect and Accomplice Broke In Through Kitchen Door

-Moments later she and the neighbor heard gunshots ring out and they feared for not only Mr. Bishop but for the safety of others in the neighborhood.
+Moments later, she and the neighbor heard gunshots.
+They feared for the safety of not only Mr. Bishop but also others in the neighborhood.

 “Your life is kind of flashing before your eyes a little bit,” the neighbor told a local NBC affiliate reporter.
 “There’s a lot of kids in this neighborhood, a lot of older people too.
 It’s usually a quiet neighborhood.
 A lot of people run these streets in the morning.
 Every time I go to work, I pass them … A lot of good people around here.
 This is not something you expect at 8:30 at night on a Wednesday.”